vojay-dev/gemini-playroom-diet/README.md

 I learned how to productionize multi-agent AI systems, and why using Apache Airflow is a powerful solution for this.

-Using the Airflow AI SDK for multi-agent pipelines transforms the development of agentic systems from fragile Python scripts into robust, production-grade workflows.
+Using the Airflow Common AI provider for multi-agent pipelines transforms the development of agentic systems from fragile Python scripts into robust, production-grade workflows.
 By defining agents as tasks within an Airflow Dag, you gain built-in observability.
 This architecture treats agents not as isolated scripts but as integrated components of a larger data ecosystem, enabling features like automatic retries, caching, and explicit dependency management between agents.
+Moving model configuration into an Airflow connection (instead of hardcoding it in the Dag) also makes the same pipeline portable across environments without touching the code.

 I also learned that with Gemini 3, vision and reasoning capabilities have reached a level where even critical everyday challenges, like parenting, can be supported safely and effectively.